Mixtures Closest to a Given Measure: A Semidefinite Programming Approach: Handling high-dimensional data

-If there is no certainty about the most frequent value, this approach can still provide a finite candidate set of plausible values for $K$, somewhat analogous to confidence intervals in statistical inference. \begin{rem} In principle, an estimate $\{\widehat{\btheta}_j\}_{j=1}^{\widehat{K}}$ of the parameters of the multivariate mixture (our main object of interest) can be constructed \emph{a posteriori} by stitching together the results obtained from the $n$ univariate cases. \\ However, since each coordinate may yield a different number of candidate components, this reconstruction may result in a combinatorially large set of possible multivariate parameter estimates. \end{rem}
+This yields $n$ separate univariate approximation problems, each of which can be efficiently addressed by SDP relaxations of order $d \geq d_{\min}$.
+Since the complexity of these relaxations grows with both the ambient dimension and the relaxation degree, working in the univariate setting allows one to employ higher-order relaxations at manageable cost.
+As higher-order relaxations are typically more powerful, this substantially increases the likelihood of finite convergence and enables the extraction of high-quality estimates using Algorithm~\ref{alg:extract}. \\ Let $\widehat{K}_i$ denote the estimated mixture order along the direction $i$.
+Although heuristic, it is natural to estimate the global mixture order by the \textit{mode of the estimates} $\{\widehat{K}_i\}_{i=1}^n$.
+If there is no certainty about the most frequent value, this approach can still provide a finite candidate set of plausible values for $K$, somewhat analogous to confidence intervals in statistical inference. \begin{rem} In principle, an estimate $\{\widehat{\btheta}_j\}_{j=1}^{\widehat{K}}$ of the parameters of the multivariate mixture (our main object of interest) can be constructed \emph{a posteriori} by stitching together the results obtained from the $n$ univariate cases.
+However, since each coordinate may yield a different number of candidate components, this reconstruction may result in a combinatorially large set of possible multivariate parameter estimates. \end{rem} As an illustration, we apply Algorithm \ref{alg:extract} in order to solve SDP relaxations of problem (\ref{eq: projections-univariate}).
+Results are presented in Table \ref{tab: univariate_k_distributions}.